 Best for:

-Sleepers seeking firm, natural, adjustable support
+Sleepers seeking firm, adjustable, plant-based support.

 - Excellent airflow

-- Heavier and firmer than traditional pillows
+- Heavier than traditional pillows

 7. Cotton & Wool